 For this particular sandwich, I selected a large round of sourdough bread.

 Since I remove the inside of the bread, this muffuletta is technically low in carbs.
 Instead of filling the sandwich with meats and cheeses, I layered cooked and raw vegetables.
-However, the purpose of the bread is to hold all the vegetable layers in place and create a crunchy structure to house the vegetables.

-First, cut a hole in the top of the bread and remove the center.
+- Step 1: First, cut a hole in the top of the bread and remove the center.

 I chose many fresh vegetables; the more colorful, the better.